zaxor0/zwerchhau/README.md

 | Halfling |            | Fairy       |

 ### Pick Two Traits
-Traits in this rule set are considered a broad characteristic, unlike skills which would apply to specific tasks.
+Traits in this rule set are considered a _broad characteristic_, unlike skills which would apply to specific tasks.
 For whatever background a player picks, they should decide 2 traits that describe them (and their people generally) that would effect gameplay.
 Examples:
 - Dwarf : strong, resistant to poison, stout